Phoenix Islands: Identifying the secondary discoverers

-Contemporary reports and later analysis provide conflicting evidence regarding the identification of the initial discoverers, a state of affairs only complicated by the numerous names given to each of the atolls.
+Contemporary reports and later analysis provide conflicting evidence regarding the identification of the initial discoverers, a situation only complicated by the numerous names given to each of the atolls.

 In 1828, the U.S. Navy commissioned J.N.
 Reynolds to compile a survey of American discoveries in the South Pacific.
-Reynolds interviewed several New England whalers and inspected their logbooks, charts and documents.
+Reynolds interviewed several New England whalers and inspected their logbooks, charts, and documents.
 His report included at least 13 islands that fit roughly within the Phoenix group, but the coordinates he gave do not always compare to the now-established coordinates of that area.

 Other contemporary reports of the islands added to the confusion about the details of the initial discoveries.
 The Frenchman Louis Tromelin reported his 1823 discovery of Phoenix island at 3°42'S, 170°43'W, while cartographer John Arrowsmith plotted it 12 minutes further north; a rediscovery of Sydney is at 4°26'30", 171°18'.
 The same year, James Coffin recorded "Enderby's Island" at 3°10', 171°10.
-This clearly illustrates "the impossibility of deciding who discovered which of these...islands, and when...."

 The United States Exploring Expedition seems to have been the first to use the name "Phoenix" to refer to the whole island group.
 It had previously been used only to refer to one of the islands within the group.